SS Yoma: Indian Ocean troop ship

-In January 1941 Yoma was converted into a troop ship.
+In January 1941, Yoma was converted into a troop ship.
 On 18 February carrying 1,628 troops she sailed from the Firth of Clyde with Convoy WS 6B to Freetown, and on 8 April 1941 she left Freetown with Convoy WS 6 to Cape Town.
 After rounding the Cape of Good Hope she spent the next two years in the Indian Ocean, moving troops mostly between Mombasa, Aden, Bombay, Colombo and Bandar Abbas.
-In January 1942 Japan invaded the Dutch East Indies and in February Yoma took troops from Colombo to Batavia, arriving with Convoy JS 1 and returning with Convoy SJ 5.
-Embarking troops at Durban 11–12 February 1943.
-Sailed Durban 13 February 1943 in a convoy escorted by HMS Dauntless and two destroyers; after the 22nd the escort was an armed merchantman; arriving Bombay 4 March 1943.
+In January 1942, Japan invaded the Dutch East Indies; and in February Yoma, took troops from Colombo to Batavia, arriving with Convoy JS 1 and returning with Convoy SJ 5.
+She also evacuated civilians from the Dutch East Indies to Darwin in Australia.
 Yoma's final Indian Ocean voyage was with Convoy PA-33 from Bandar Abbas to Aden in April 1943.

 Convoy GTX 2 and loss

-On 13 May Axis forces in Tunisia surrendered, ending the North African Campaign and opening the way for the Allied Invasion of Sicily.
+On 13 May 1943, Axis forces in Tunisia surrendered, ending the North African Campaign and opening the way for the Allied Invasion of Sicily.
 Yoma was transferred to the Mediterranean, and on 17 May she sailed with Convoy KMX 14X from Gibraltar to Alexandria.

-On 8 June she again left Gibraltar for Alexandria, this time in Convoy GTX 2.
+On 8 June, she again left Gibraltar for Alexandria, this time in Convoy GTX 2.
 She called at Sfax in Tunisia and Tripoli in Libya, leaving the latter on 16 June.
 She left Tripoli carrying 134 officers and 994 other ranks of the British Army and 22 officers and 643 ratings of the Free French Naval Forces.
 Many of the British troops were Royal Engineers, including 994 Dock Operating Company and 1010 Dock Operating Company, who were going to Alexandria to be kitted out and were then to operate port facilities for the Sicilian campaign.